-parameter_name [str or None] An internal name for the parameter.
-If None, a the default 'benchmark_i' is used.

-morphing_max_power [int or tuple of int] The maximal power with which this parameter contributes to the squared matrix element of the process of interest.
-If a tuple is given, gives this maximal power for each of several operator configurations.
+- parameter_name [str or None] An internal name for the parameter.
+If None, a the default 'benchmark_i' is used. - morphing_max_power [int] The maximal power with which this parameter contributes to the squared matrix element of the process of interest.
 Typically at tree level, this maximal number is 2 for parameters that affect one vertex (e.g. only production or only decay of a particle), and 4 for parameters that affect two vertices (e.g. production and decay).
-Default value: 2.

-- param_card_transform [None or str] Represents a one-parameter function mapping the parameter ("theta") to the value that should be written in the parameter cards.
+Default value: 2. - param_card_transform [None or str] Represents a one-parameter function mapping the parameter ("theta") to the value that should be written in the parameter cards.
 This str is parsed by Python's eval() function, and "theta" is parsed as the parameter value.
-Default value: None. - parameter_range [tuple of float] The range of parameter values of primary interest.
+Default value: None.

+parameter_range [tuple of float] The range of parameter values of primary interest.
 Only affects the basis optimization.
 Default value: (0., 1.).